peterrenshaw/bigbox/docs/hack/hack-bigbox-search-ui-io.md

 ##### Logic

+  usage: Foo and: Bar    (union: everything related to foo as well as bar)
+         Foo or: bar     (restriction: everything related to foo OR everything related to bar)

   For search an example of logic is a boolean search which introduces the concept of AND/OR Union of results.